oelna/blackjack-bot/README.md

 Draw cards with `hit`, like so:
 `!blackjack selimhex hit`

-When you're confident you have drawn enough, you can 'stand'.
+When you're confident you have drawn enough, you can `stand`.
 You will not be able to draw further cards!
 `!blackjack selimhex stand`

-If you'd just like to know the current standings, use 'status':
+If you'd just like to know the current standings, use `status`:
 `!blackjack selimhex status`

-And to show very basic usage of the bot, enter 'help':
+And to show very basic usage of the bot, enter `help`:
 `!blackjack selimhex help`

 ## Feedback and improvements